 As I was musing over this topic, a current movie that my fiance and I had seen recently came to my mind and seemed to be a perfect lead into what I was discussing today.
+I will be discussing AI and its effect on the Art World and how it will affect artists.

 If you haven’t seen “Uncharted” yet, you might want to check it out.
 Especially if you like suspenseful heist and treasure-seeking movies.